aappddeevv/scalajs-reaction/website/scalajs-reaction/docs/intro/index.md

 ---
-id: intro
+id: index
 title: What is it?
 ---

-This new website is a WIP.
-API docs and the example demo are not hooked up yet although the demo is available from the github front page for this repo.
+The scalajs-reaction website is a WIP.

+API docs and the demo are not hooked up yet :-) You can generate docs and run the demo by cloning the repo and running them directly yourself.

 # A scala.js facade